tomtomdurrant/intro-bootcamp-2019/goodPractice.md

-If using doubles or floats ensure you add ‘d’ or ‘f’ to the end of the assignment When declaring boolean it is good practice to call it like `isVariable = true` Start with a private method unless you need to make it public Contstants use all caps with underscores to separate words. `CONSTANT_IS_HERE`
+If using doubles or floats ensure you add ‘d’ or ‘f’ to the end of the assignment When declaring boolean it is good practice to call it like `isVariable = true` Start with a private method unless you need to make it public Constants use all caps with underscores to separate words. `CONSTANT_IS_HERE`

+You should have as few exit points as possible in your code. (return statements)